 Dialpad pricing

-- Includes unlimited calls, SMS and MMS support, and unlimited video meetings
+- Standard: $15 per user per month for unlimited calls, SMS and MMS support, and unlimited video meetings

-- Access local numbers in 70+ countries, up to 25 ring groups, CRM integrations, and international SMS
+- Pro: $25 per user per month to access local numbers in 70+ countries, up to 25 ring groups, CRM integrations, and international SMS

-- Unlock guaranteed uptime, unlimited ring groups, and (100 user minimum)
+- Enterprise: Custom monthly price for guaranteed uptime and unlimited ring groups (100 user minimum)

 And remember: Dialpad charges extra for porting in more than one existing phone number.